stsrki/KeepAliveHD/README.md

 ## Download
 You can download setup file from the [release tab](https://github.com/stsrki/KeepAliveHD/releases)

-For a complete list of changes here is a [changelog](https://github.com/stsrki/keepalivehd/blob/master/CHANGES.md).
+Complete list of changes can be found [here](https://github.com/stsrki/keepalivehd/blob/master/CHANGES.md).

 ## Donations
 This programmer needs a lot of coffee to stay sharp.
 Donate on [Patreon](https://www.patreon.com/mladenmacanovic)